JNRowe/vim-configs/dein.rst

         \ 'rev': 'moresymbols',
     \ })

+..

-Sum numbers that appear in selection
+    “Sum numbers that appear in selection”

 .. code-block:: vim